[Oct 27 2003]

 Kipling did not, however, look into the future with optimism.
 He told Norton that he objected to the Atlantic reviewer's description of Captains Courageous as `healthy', `simple', and 'vigorous'.(Letters of Rudyard Kipling ii, 323, Atlantic Monthly Dec 1897).
 He had not meant, he said, to commend Harvey's conversation with his father in Chapter X, but believed the attitudes shown there to be `flagrantly un-moral not to say heathen'.(Letters of Rudyard Kipling ii, 323.)
 Kipling was probably referring to Cheyne's account of his successful career, `seeking his own ends, and, so he said, the glory and advancement of his country'.
 Kipling's whole treatment of Cheyne senior is, however, far more ambivalent than this comment about him would suggest.
 In Captains Courageous, Kipling conveys considerable admiration for Cheyne and for his career as a successful self-made man.
 He is presented as a representative figure of the new America, and as such he is representative of Kipling's own uncertainty about his American experience.
 For the late twentieth-century reader, Cheyne's words contain, in any case, little which could be classed as `heathen', except perhaps his comments on his educated rivals, part of an attempt to persuade Harvey to go to college: `I can break them to little pieces-yes-but I can't get back at 'em to hurt 'em where they live.'

 Cheyne sits between `a secretary and a typist, who was also a telegraphist' in his `raw new palace in San Diego'.
-Troop's element, by contrast, is the open sea, with a return to the 'eighteen-hundred-dollar, YELLOW-trimmed white house, with a retired dory full of nasturtiums in the front yard and a shuttered parlour which was a museum of overseas plunder'.
+Troop's element, by contrast, is the open sea, with a return to the 'eighteen-hundred-dollar, BLUE-trimmed white house, with a retired dory full of nasturtiums in the front yard and a shuttered parlour which was a museum of overseas plunder'.
 This is true pastoral, but, whether Kipling recognized it or not, he responded with quite as much excitement to Cheyne's world, something which reveals itself in his account of the millionaire's special train and its record-breaking dash across America.

 At night the bunched electrics lit up that distressful palace of all the luxuries, and they fared sumptuously, swinging on through the emptiness of abject desolation.
 Now they heard the swish of a water-tank, and the guttural voice of a China-man, the clinkclink of hammers that tested the Krupp-steel wheels, and the oath of a tramp chased off the rear platform; now the solid crash of coal shot into the tender; and now a beating back of noises as they flew past a waiting train.
 Now they looked out into great abysses, a trestle purring beneath their tread, or up to rocks that barred out half the stars.
 Now scaur and ravine changed and rolled back to jagged mountains on the horizon's edge, and now broke into hills lower and lower, till at last came the true plains. (p.
 123)Here man challenges the natural world, and drives his engines through what had once been impassable terrain, `abysses', `rocks', 'scaur', `ravine' and `mountain'.
 The repeated `nows' and the accumulating phrases register the sound of the wheels as the train rushes on.